fossabot/Community-Guidelines/GOVERNANCE.md

 Contributors can also help by providing feedback helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.

-The [ODK Forum Development Category](https://forum.opendatakit.org/c/development) is the most appropriate place for a contributor to ask for help when making their first contribution.
+The [OpenAIM Discussion Portal](https://discuss.openaim.io) is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## <a name="decision-making-process"></a>Decision making process

 Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PMC member.
-All non-sensitive project management discussion takes place on the project mailing lists.
+All non-sensitive project management discussion takes place on the [OpenAIM Discussion Portal](https://discuss.openaim.io).
 Occasionally, sensitive discussion occurs on a private list.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.